tekumara/notes/fizzbee.md

 Stutters appear when there are liveness assertions, and no fair actions that make progress towards the live state.
 Stutter appears on the error graph and is equivalent to crash on the states graph, although the crash state occurs regardless of any liveness assertions.

+## Deadlock

+Means we have reached a state with no further transitions because there are no enabled actions.
+This can happen when, either:

+- all actions are disabled, or
+- some actions are waiting, and they consume all available concurrency and so enabled actions can't run (happens when `if` is the last statement see [here](https://github.com/fizzbee-io/fizzbee/issues/109#issuecomment-2509387638))

 ## States graph

 Forks = tree depth